progmartin/budget-map/README.md

 Design:
 1.how user friendly should it be
 2.how pretty should it be, UX/UI design
+3.should it have modes? or follow 100% Jorge Tadeu model 4.custumizable?

 Post Production:
 1.should we do promo,where